Letters to a Computer

 - What notation and tools do language designers use to invent new languages?

 This book is just another letter between humans.
-May its tangible symbols trigger some intangible thoughts about programming languages in your brain.
+May it transfer thoughts about programming languages across the gulf between author and reader.